momochi000/pomodoro_arcade/README.md

 ## DONE

+#### BUG: Going back and forth with the browser resets the timer correctly but multiple callbacks are bound and the timer decremnts like mad.
+  + This depends on which timekeeping method we use.
+Seems to work ok with the simple decrement method but this isn't feasible for mobile.
+  + Fix the verification timekeeping method
+  + when transitioning to break timer, the time period seems off.
+This seems to happen when pausing for any period of time while the timer runs.
+  + pausing the break timer doesn't show the appropriate controls
+  + stop button doesn't work
+  + stopping timer while on break causes the timer hand to render incorrectly
 #### Fix the colors
   + color changes on the timer hand are inconsistent
 #### Build a deploy rake task